UMEP-dev/UMEP-processing/README.md

 This is the official repository for the Urban Multi-scale Universal Predictor.
 UMEP includes various climate sensitive planning tools and comes as a plugin for QGIS (www.qgis.org).
-To facilitate use, a majority of the tools in UMEP is now availabel via the Processing toolbox in QGIS.
+To facilitate use, a majority of the tools in UMEP is now available via the Processing toolbox in QGIS.
 The original UMEP tool can still be accessed thruogh the official QGIS plugin repository.

 ## Installation